police car lights at night

 To be admitted to the program, students must have:

-• an Associate of Arts degree
+• an Associate of Arts degree or Associate of Science degree

 When applying, you'll need to submit unofficial transcript sent directly to the Office of Admissions